The Governing Body

 Introducing your Governing body

 "The leadership team has maintained the good quality of education in the school since the last inspection.
 Lawley Primary School is an inclusive and cohesive community, which clearly reflects the school’s motto, ‘Discovery unites us’.
-The headteacher and the deputy headteacher, together with the governing body, provide strong and effective leadership.
+The headteacher along with the governing body, provide strong and effective leadership.
 Leaders have successfully monitored, trained and supported staff to maintain good teaching across the school.
 In addition, the headteacher and the staff team plan and provide a stimulating and creative curriculum, which enlivens and interests pupils."